lsaville/chess/README.md

-Anna and Lee stab at OO Chess.
+Anna and Lee and Jon stab at OO Chess.
 YOLO